Social Action Ideas for Congregations

 - Host a picnic of campout for new immigrants, refugees or another vulnerable group in your town

 - Plan a joint volunteer event.
-You could serve food a the Banquet, pack school supplies/backpacks, host a neighborhood cleanup day, or plant flowers to beautify an area of town
+You could serve food at the Banquet soup kitchen, pack school supplies/backpacks, host a neighborhood cleanup day, or plant flowers to beautify an area of town

 - Open up VBS to immigrant church or group, include songs or crafts that highlight the other group’s language or culture